rexTexTau/rexTexTau/README.md

 😄 IDK how many years I'm in tech, so I may occasionally miss something.
 But I know for sure it's enough to know exactly what *not* to do and how to fix it efficiently if we *actually* do this.

 P.S.
-I was dealing with AI in 2008, long before it became mainstream ⚡
+I'm dealing with AI since 2008, long before it became mainstream ⚡

 ## Contact 💬